VipEr-sta/VoiceAssistant/README.md

 # VoiceAssistant
 I just started this project.
-There is no OOP yet but this code will be refactored soon.
+This code will be refactored soon.

 # Setup